jpablobr/gem-etags/README.markdown

 ================================

 This gem is based on [tpope's](https://github.com/tpope) [ctags](https://github.com/tpope/gem-ctags) but for Emacs compliant 'TAGS'.

 Nary a day of Ruby development goes by where I don't run `gem open`.
 And when I do, I want tags.
-As good as I've gotten at `ctags -eR .`, I've grown weary of it.
-So I wrote a RubyGems plugin to automatically invoke Ctags every time a Gem is installed.
+As good as I've gotten at `ctags -R .`, I've grown weary of it.
+So I wrote a RubyGems plugin to automatically invoke Ctags every time a Gem is installed. (tpope's reasoning behind gem-ctags)

 Installation
 ------------